Verbena (band)

 Verbena was an American rock band from Birmingham, Alabama, founded in the early 1990s by Scott Bondy, Anne Marie Griffin, Les Nuby, and Daniel Johnston.
-They released three albums, two of which were issued on Capitol Records.
+They released three albums, one of which was issued on Merge Records and two of which were issued on Capitol Records.

 History

-The band was founded in the early 1990s by high school friends Scott Bondy (vocals, guitar) Les Nuby (guitar), Daniel (changed to "Duquette" post-Verbena) Johnston (bass) and Carson Lamm (Drums) with the name Volume.
+The band was founded in the early 1990s by high school friends Scott Bondy (vocals, guitar) Les Nuby (guitar), Daniel (changed to "Duquette" post-Verbena) Johnston (bass) and Carson Lamm (drums) with the name Volume.

 Anne Marie Griffin (additional vocals, guitar) replaced Nuby and the band Volume was renamed Shallow.
 Eventually, drummer Carson Lamm quit Shallow to play with the band Fuzzy Sons, and the original Remy Zero drummer Louis Schefano joined Shallow.
 Shallow released the songs "Lot" and "Always and Forever" on the compilation album Balkanize Now.
 Soon after, Nuby rejoined the group as drummer (replacing Schefano) and the band recorded a handful of singles and an EP for Merge Records under the name Verbena.